We Need to Recognize that We Are All Saints and We Are All Sinners

 Rapists and physical abusers should go through whatever criminal processes are appropriate to their own case and then there could be a process down the road at some point that works like the wonderful and very effective Reconciliation Commission that was set up by Bishop Desmond Tutu and President Nelson Mandela in South Africa to deal with those more serious offences.
 That was an excellent process for South Africa and we should look to see where we would benefit from having some version of that Commission for our future interactions.

 We don’t need the reconciliation Commission to be activated for every offence or statement, however.
-We need people who have been racist and misogynistic and who have exhibited various gender related negative behaviors that were not criminal to become enlightened and then we could allow them to rejoin the community as full participating members to build the future of support and respect that we want to be our new mode of interaction.
+We need people who have been racist and misogynistic and who have exhibited various gender related negative behaviors that were not actually criminal to become enlightened and then we could allow them to rejoin the community as full participating members to build the future of support and respect that we want to be our new mode of interaction with one another.

 That approach will mean that we will need to decide now not to perpetually and permanently exclude all people who have sinned at this point in time as a society for the negative, unenlightened and even functionally and ideologically wrong past behaviors earlier in their lives.

-We need to face the cold and true reality that bad things were said, thought and done.
+We need to face the cold and true reality that bad things were said, thought and done by real people in a number of settings.

 People have sinned.